 - $3 off most draft beers

-We like Outpost because, well, it’s a brewery, and local brews always score extra points in our book.
+The energy here is high, with effortless mountain vibes to match the rest of Basecamp’s rooms and common spaces.
 If you’re staying at Basecamp, this happy hour is a no-brainer.
 You can literally roll out of bed and onto a barstool.
+And if you’re not staying there?
+Well it’s still a no-brainer.

 - $7 specialty cocktails, $6 wine by the glass